General Message Passing

 At the source chain

-1. User (dApp) calls a callContract (or callContractWithToken) function on the Axelar Gateway contract to initiate a call.
+1. You call a callContract (or callContractWithToken) function on the Axelar Gateway contract to initiate a call.
 Once the call is initiated, the user can see its status at https://axelarscan.io/gmp/[txHash] or programmatically track it via the AxelarJS SDK.

 3. The call enters the Axelar Gateway from the source chain.